MCDOWELL COUNTY TRANSIT POLICY

 Procedures for violations of these rules are as follows:

-Third incident: A third incident could result in a suspension of transportation privileges permanently.
-The Supervisor will present to the Transportation Planning Board the circumstances surrounding the incidents and the board will then decide whether or not to suspend transportation privileges.
+Third incident: If third incident occurs, transportation privileges could be permanently suspended.
+The Director will present to the Transportation Planning Board the circumstances surrounding the incidents and the board will then decide whether or not to suspend transportation privileges.
 The suspension notice will be written, and hand delivered to the passenger or the passenger’s sponsoring agency (if the passenger is a human services agency client) or sent by certified mail to his/her address and to that of the sponsoring agency, if applicable.

 The McDowell County Transit reserves the right to exceed the above violation procedures, including calling the police and having a disruptive passenger removed, should it become necessary for the safety of the driver and/or other passengers.
 Also McDowell County Transit reserves the right to forego the warning policy and automatically suspend a passenger upon a first incident violation.